Tom Werner

 Thomas Charles Werner (born April 12, 1950) is an American television producer and businessman.
-Through his investment in Fenway Sports Group, he is currently chairman of both Liverpool Football Club and the Boston Red Sox.
+Through his investment in Fenway Sports Group, he is currently chairman of both Liverpool F.C. and Boston Red Sox.

 Werner first became a part owner of the San Diego Padres in 1990, later was part of a group that purchased the Boston Red Sox, and has served as chairman of the Red Sox since February 27, 2002.
-Since then, the team has won four World Series—the 2004 title ending an 86-year championship drought—and qualified for the postseason 10 times.
+Since then, the team has won four World Series—the 2004 title ending an 86-year championship drought—and qualified for the postseason ten times.
 In 2018, the Red Sox won a franchise-record 108 games and went on to win a ninth World Series title.
-Werner became chairman of Liverpool Football Club in 2010.
-In his time in office, Liverpool have won five trophies, the league cup in 2012, the UEFA Champions League in 2019, the FIFA Club World Cup also in 2019 and the Premier League in 2020 under manager Jürgen Klopp.
+Werner became chairman of Liverpool F.C. in 2010.
+In his time in office, Liverpool has won nine trophies, the league cup in 2012, 2022 and 2024, the UEFA Champions League in 2019, the UEFA Super Cup in 2019, the FIFA Club World Cup also in 2019, the FA Cup in 2022, the FA Community Shield in 2022 and the Premier League in 2020 and 2025.

 As a television producer, Werner formed a partnering with producer Marcy Carsey to create Carsey-Werner.
 The company produced several shows including The Cosby Show, Roseanne, 3rd Rock from the Sun and That '70s Show.
-Werner served as executive producer for the reboot of Roseanne and was the executive producer for The Conners.

 Early life

-Werner was born to a Jewish family, in New York City; one of three children born to Elizabeth (née Grumbach) and Henry Werner.
-He has one sister, Patsy Werner Hanson, and one brother, Peter Werner.
-He was educated at St. Bernard's School in Manhattan, The Hotchkiss School in Lakeville, Connecticut, and graduated from Harvard University in 1971.
+Werner was born in Los Angeles, California, U.S., to a Jewish family who originally hail from Germany, ori in New York City; one of three children born to Elizabeth (née Grumbach) and Henry Werner.
+He has one sister Patsy Werner Hanson, and one brother Peter Werner.
+He attended the St. Bernard's School in Manhattan, The Hotchkiss School in Lakeville, Connecticut.
+Werner later graduated from Harvard University in 1971.

 Television career

 In 1973, Werner entered television by working for ABC-TV.
 In 1975, he became the Director of East Coast Prime Time Development.
 Werner was promoted to senior vice president of the prime-time development department in 1979.
-While at ABC, Werner was involved in the development of Mork & Mindy, Bosom Buddies, Soap, and Taxi.
+While at ABC, Werner was involved in the development of Mork & Mindy, Bosom Buddies, Soap and Taxi.

 Werner left the network in 1980 and co-founded The Carsey-Werner Company with Marcy Carsey the same year.
-In this capacity he served as executive producer of such television programs as The Cosby Show, A Different World, Roseanne, 3rd Rock from the Sun, That 70s Show, and Grounded for Life.
+In this capacity he served as executive producer of such television programs as The Cosby Show, A Different World, Roseanne, 3rd Rock from the Sun, That '70s Show and Grounded for Life.
 In 1996, Werner was inducted into the Television Hall of Fame.

-In 2000, Werner, Carsey, and longtime partner Caryn Mandabach joined Oprah Winfrey to start Oxygen, a 24-hour cable channel which catered to the lifestyle and entertainment interests of the "millennial woman".
-In 2007, NBC Universal purchased the network for $925 million, and in 2017 it was rebranded as a multiplatform site with a focus on true-crime programming for women.
+In 2000, Werner, Carsey and longtime partner Caryn Mandabach joined Oprah Winfrey to start Oxygen, a 24-hour cable channel which catered to the lifestyle and entertainment interests of the "millennial woman".
+In 2007, NBC Universal purchased the network for $925 million, and in 2017, it was rebranded as a multiplatform site with a focus on true-crime programming for women.